European Union: Languages

 The EU has 24 official languages: Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Irish, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish, and Swedish.
 Important documents, such as legislation, are translated into every official language and the European Parliament provides translation for documents and plenary sessions.
-In 2020, the EU stated that translation and interpreting costs were less than 1% of its annual budget of €148 billion.

-Due to the high number of official languages, most of the institutions use only a handful of working languages.
-The European Commission conducts its internal business in three procedural languages: English, French, and German.
-Similarly, the Court of Justice of the European Union uses French as the working language, while the European Central Bank conducts its business primarily in English.
+Most EU institutions use only a handful of working languages: the European Commission conducts its internal business in three procedural languages: English, French, and German; the Court of Justice uses French as the working language, and the European Central Bank conducts its business primarily in English.
 Even though language policy is the responsibility of member states, EU institutions promote multilingualism among its citizens.
-In 2012, English was the most widely spoken language in the EU, being understood by 51 per cent of the EU population when counting both native and non-native speakers.
-However, following the UK's exit from the bloc in early 2020, the percentage of the EU population who spoke English as their native language fell from 13 per cent to 1 per cent.
-German is the most widely spoken mother tongue (18 per cent of the EU population), and the second most widely understood foreign language, followed by French (13 per cent of the EU population).
-In addition, both are official languages of several EU member states.
-More than half (56 per cent) of EU citizens are able to engage in a conversation in a language other than their mother tongue.